 Labor is considered preterm when a woman goes into labor at 37 weeks or earlier.
 The typical time frame for going into labor is 40 weeks.

 Having a baby prematurely can lead to complications.
-Some newborns may develop physical or intellectual disabilities if infections are not addressed.
+Infection can cause premature labor.
+Some newborns may develop physical or intellectual disabilities if infections are not addressed or the baby is born early.

+Any infection can lead to rupture of membranes and preterm labor.
 More than 12 percent of infants born in the United States are premature.
-Forty percent of those births are associated with intrauterine infections, such as BV or UTIs.
+Forty percent of those births are associated with infections.

 About 10 to 30 percent of pregnant women contract BV during pregnancy.
-It is the result of an imbalance of bacteria in the vagina.
-It isn’t a sexually transmitted infection, but it is associated with vaginal sex.
+It’s the result of an imbalance of the normal bacteria in the vagina.
+It isn’t a sexually transmitted infection, but it’s associated with vaginal sex.
 You can increase your risk of getting BV by having a new sexual partner, multiple sexual partners, or by douching.

-According to the America Pregnancy Association, a urinary tract infection (UTI), also referred to as a bladder infection, is an inflammation in the urinary system.
+According to the American Pregnancy Association, a UTI, also referred to as a bladder infection, is an inflammation in the urinary system.
 UTIs can occur in your kidneys, bladder, ureters, or urethra.
 They most commonly affect the bladder and urethra.

-Pregnant women have an increased risk for UTIs, generally between weeks 6-24 of pregnancy.
-UTI’s can be caused because the increasing weight of the uterus, as it grows during pregnancy, can block drainage of urine to the bladder.
+Pregnant women have an increased risk for UTIs, generally between weeks 6–24 of pregnancy.
+The increasing weight of the uterus, as it grows during pregnancy, can block drainage of urine to the bladder.
+This can cause a UTI.

 When it comes to BV, having the infection upsets the balance of bacteria in the vagina.
 It can cause symptoms that include: